Minji-lil/Minji-lil/README.md

 # Hi, I'm Fatima!
-👩‍💻 Self-taught programmer sharing about my journey and projects<br>
-📚 Studying electronics engineering at Ned University of Engineering and Technology<br>
+👩‍💻 Studying electronics engineering at Ned University of Engineering and Technology<br>
 🎥 Making Videos about Electronics, Programming and Tech<br>
 🚀 Interested in Aerospace and Motorsports.